Phobos-developers/Phobos/docs/AI-Scripting-and-Mapping.md

 [SOMESCRIPTTYPE]  ; ScriptType
 x=10101,0
 ```
-##### `10102` Regroup Temporarily Around The Team Leader
+##### `10102` Regroup Temporarily Around the Team Leader

-- Puts the TaskForce into Area Guard Mode for the given amount of time around the Team Leader (this unit remains almost immobile until the action ends).
-The default radius around the Leader is `[General] > CloseEnough` and the units will not leave that area.
+- Puts the TaskForce into Area Guard mode for the given amount of time around the Team Leader (this unit remains almost immobile until the action ends).
+The default radius around the leader is `[General] > CloseEnough` and the units will not leave that area.

 In `aimd.ini`:
 ```ini